WhatTheDickens/lit-dig-age/text-fluid/03_timeline.md

 `https://cdm16003.contentdm.oclc.org/digital/iiif/p16003coll16/8/full/full/0/default.jpg`

 It will take some time for the image to load, especially if you don't have a high-speed internet connection.
-High-quality scans of manuscript images have very large file sizes so that researchers and other users can examine them in fine detail.
-The image you've just loaded is 6751 pixels wide and 9000 pixels wide.
-At 7.4 MB, it's actually one of the smaller files in the Huntington's
+High-quality scans of manuscript images have  large file sizes so that researchers and other users can examine them in fine detail.
+The image you've just loaded is 7.4 MB.
+It's 6751 pixels wide by 9000 pixels long.

 Your browser probably loaded a scaled-down version of the image so that the entire image would fit on your screen.
 If you mouse over the image, you should see an icon of a magnifying glass with a "+" sign inside it.
-Clicking on the image should enlarge it to full size, so that you can see the it in great detail.
+Clicking on the image should enlarge it to full size, so that you can see it in great detail.
 In most browsers, you can step down the size of the image using the keyboard combination `Ctrl -` (Mac: `Command -`).
 Similarly, you can step it up using `Ctrl +` (Mac `Command +`) You can save the image to your own computer by right-clicking and choosing "Save Image As ..." or the equivalent.

 The size of high-quality scans is one reason the IIIF standard is so important: if you had to use all these images at full size in your project, your users would spend a lot of time drumming their fingers, waiting for your images to arrive on their screens.